 Hypertension, in opposition to popular belief, does not affect adults only; children can also have this non-communicable disease.
 Hypertension alone causes over 7 million deaths worldwide with a higher proportion in Africa.
 Hypertension does not just occur in patients with vivid signs and symptoms, it has to be tested for, and that is why the theme for this year is “Measure your Blood Pressure, Control it, Live longer”.
 You can not know if you have the disease unless you measure your blood pressure consistently.

 The pressure the blood exerts on the walls of the vessels as it passes through is simply known as Blood pressure.
 When this pressure is consistently elevated to values above the normal range, it is known as Hypertension.
 Depending on the age group and presence of pre-existing conditions, the desired range of blood pressure for the individual might vary, but generally, a consistently elevated blood pressure of ≥140/90mmHg for both Systolic and Diastolic pressure indicates the patient has Hypertension.

 What causes Hypertension?

-An increased risk of Hypertension can be associated with certain factors such as Family history.
+An increased risk of with certain factors such as Family history.
 In some cases, Hypertension can be hereditary but that does not imply that it can not be managed.
 It is also common that individuals above 65 years of age are at risk of hypertension.
 The risk of hypertension is sometimes increased by the presence of pre-existing conditions such as Diabetes.
 Living a sedentary life, being overweight. unhealthy diets and intake of alcohol all increase the likelihood of hypertension.